kyverno/kyverno/docs/user/cli/kyverno_oci_push.md

 ### Options

 ```
   -h, --help           help for push
   -i, --image string   image reference to push to or pull from
-  -p, --policy string   path to policie(s)
 ```

 ### Options inherited from parent commands